alexcher-im/fresh/README.md

 * Route discovery
 * Stream fragmentation/defragmentation
 * Packet retransmission
-* Multi-MTU support (reshaping streams to lower-mtu interfaces, but not in reverse)
+* Multi-MTU support (reshaping transit streams to lower-mtu interfaces, but not in reverse)

 Needs to be done:
 * Insecure interface support